Joydeep211/walmart-sales-sql-project/README.md

 A comprehensive SQL-based analytical project focused on exploring store performance, weekly sales behavior, markdown effects, fuel price trends, and external feature correlations using the Walmart dataset.

 ## Overview
-This project demonstrates structured problem-solving using SQL across 40 curated questions.
-It covers intermediate to advanced query design, including joins, window functions, aggregations, date operations, and performance-oriented thinking.
+This project demonstrates structured problem-solving using SQL by answering 40 real-world business questions based on Walmart’s retail dataset.
+It showcases solid intermediate SQL competency, focusing on joins, aggregations, date operations, CASE classifications, and analytical query design.

 The aim of the project is to show hands-on skill in:
 - Writing clean and optimized SQL queries
-- Understanding retail data dynamics
+- Understanding retail data dynamics,relationships across multiple tables (stores, features, train)
-- Interpreting business metrics
+- Writing clean, efficient, and logically structured SQL queries
-- Applying analytical reasoning to real-world datasets
+- Applying analytical reasoning to derive insights from real data

 ## Dataset Description
 The project uses three core tables: